marwahaha/quantum-maxcut-reference/README.md

 It is a long-standing goal to find problems with **rigorous** quantum advantage.
 In classical optimization problems, evidence is dubious; however, when *the output is a quantum state*, there is (intuitively) more hope.

-This is a collection of notes about Hamiltonians, both algorithms and obstructions for them.
+Here we describe a few quantum Hamiltonians, along with associated algorithms and known hardness results.

 ## The Hamiltonians

 Recall that we use Pauli matrices $$P \in \{I, X, Y, Z\}$$, and $$P_i$$ means the Pauli matrix $$P$$ at site $$i$$.
+There are also fermionic Hamiltonians, but I will ignore those here.

 #### Quantum Max-Cut
 This is defined by a graph $$G(V,E)$$, where